cortexproject/cortex/docs/configuration/config-file-reference.md

 # CLI flag: -frontend.reserved-high-priority-queriers
 [reserved_high_priority_queriers: <float> | default = 0]

-# List of query definitions to be handled with a high priority.
+# List of query definitions to be treated as a high priority.
 [high_priority_queries: <list of HighPriorityQuery> | default = []]

 # Duration to delay the evaluation of rules to ensure the underlying metrics